10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Only Load Libraries You Need

 JavaScript libraries should only be loaded on the page when needed.
 React + React DOM are around 650 KB together.
 This isn't a huge deal on a fast connection but can add up quickly in a constrained bandwidth situation when we start adding a bunch of libraries.
 Loading a large number of libraries also increases the chance of conflicts.

-### Use Libraries and Frameworks Wisely

-With the influx of JavaScript upgrades in recent years, the need for a third-party library to polyfill functionality is becoming more and more rare (outside of a build script).
-Don't load in extensions unless the benefit outweighs the size of and added load-time of using it.
-While it is often more efficient for coding to use a quick jQuery method, it is rarely worth bringing in an entire library for one-off instances.
-[Read our section on Libraries and Frameworks for more specific information](#libraries).

-If you are working on a legacy project that already contains a library, make sure you're still evaluating the need for it as you build out features to best set up clients for the future.

 ### Cache DOM Selections